SmartMozart/PhysicsEngine-UNFINISHED-/README.md

 # PhysicsEngine-UNFINISHED-
-A failed attempt to make a physics engine
+A failed attempt to make a physics engine.
+I made a 6 classes to calculate object physics and wanted to restart and make simpler object oriented code.